Permanent Fellow, Nanzan Institute for Religion & Culture

 Professor, Faculty of Arts and Letters, Nanzan University

 After completing his studies in Europe (Ph.D.
 Cantab.), Dr. Heisig taught philosophy and religion in the United States and Latin America for five years.
 He joined the staff of the Nanzan Institute in 1978 and served as Director from 1991–2001.

-His publications as author, editor, or translator cover some 66 books in 11 languages, including El cuento detrás del cuento: Un ensayo sobre psique y mito, Imago Dei: A Study of C. G. Jung’s Psychology of Religion, Filósofos de la nada (available in English as Philosophers of Nothingness: An Essay on the Kyoto School), Dialogues at One Inch above the Ground, and El gemelo de Jesús: Un alumbramiento al budismo.
+His books, translations, and edited collections, which have appeared in 12 languages, come to over 70 volumes.
+They include El cuento detrás del cuento: Un ensayo sobre psique y mito, Imago Dei: A Study of C. G. Jung’s Psychology of Religion, Filósofos de la nada (available in English as Philosophers of Nothingness: An Essay on the Kyoto School), Dialogues at One Inch above the Ground, and El gemelo de Jesús: Un alumbramiento al budismo.

-His newest book, Nothingness and Desire: An East-West Philosophical Antiphony will be published in Spring of 2013 by the University of Hawai’i Press.
+His newest book, Nothingness and Desire: An East-West Philosophical Antiphony appeared in summer 2013 from the University of Hawai’i Press.